segmentio/segment-docs/src/engage/profiles/csv-upload.md

 ---
 title: Update Audiences with a CSV
-layout: engage
-engage: true
+plan: engage-foundations
 ---
 Use the CSV Uploader to add or update user profiles and set subscription states.

 When you upload a CSV file, Twilio Engage adds new users and updates existing user profiles.
-Each CSV row corresponds to a user profile and columns to an identifier trait in your [identity resolution configuration](/docs/personas/identity-resolution/identity-resolution-settings/).
+Each CSV row corresponds to a user profile and columns to an identifier trait in your [identity resolution configuration](/docs/profiles/identity-resolution/identity-resolution-settings/).

 You can also [set subscription states](#set-user-subscriptions) for each email and phone number that you upload in the CSV.
 Subscription states help you track which email addresses and numbers you have permission to market to.

 ## Upload a CSV file

-To upload a CSV file, navigate to **Personas > Profiles** and click **Upload CSV**.
+To upload a CSV file, navigate to **Engage > Audiences > Profile explorer** and click **Upload CSV**

 ### 1. Download your CSV template